Translating between implicit and explicit versions of proof

 λProlog auxiliary clauses (

-for terms), to be added toresolution-elab.mod
+pred_pnameandsize_boolfor atoms,fun_pnameandsize_termfor terms), to be added toresolution-elab.mod. -

 OCaml atom and term constructors, prefixed

-, respectively, to be added to MaxChecker’sAtom
+%%atom%%and%%term%%, respectively, to be added to MaxChecker’sAtomandLkf_termmodules.

 Teyjus vs. ELPI